 ZenPayroll was founded by its CEO Joshua Reeves, himself an angel investor.
 He recommends all startups to have a deck especially during the seed round, because "[it's] how you present your story."
 The company raised $6.1 million from Silicon Valley bigwigs that included the founders of Dropbox, Gmail, and YouTube using a deck that starts off with a bold declaration of its vision.
 It released the presentation template it used in the hopes of helping other startup companies share their vision with investors.

 The deck contains all the elements of the usual pitch, but with a few tweaks.
 It gives a general overview of its environment first starting with the market and the industry landscape before detailing the problem and its solution.
-Many deck outlines, like the guides set by Guy Kawasaki and Dave McClure, begin with the problem and discuss the business milieu after.
+Many deck outlines, like the guide set by Guy Kawasaki, begin with the problem and discuss the business milieu after.
 Though, it is possible that ZenPayroll opted for this format because its product caters to businesses and not mass market consumers.
 The problem is very specific to the HR industry and might not be familiar to investors outside of that industry, so an initial understanding of the environment is vital.

 A unique slide included in the deck is titled This is Only Possible Now, which is similar to the Why Now? slide in Sequoia's prescribed outline.
 It is supposed to contain the reason why now "is the time for your product and your business to succeed."
 Many pitch decks, including that of YouTube, skip this slide.
 However, it creates a sense of urgency and gives the presenters a chance to explain the relevance of their product amidst current market and technological trends.
 A lot of startups fail to launch not because they don't have great ideas, but because investors simply find them premature.